Initial consultation £45 lasting 55 minutes.

 Cancellation policy – Occasionally clients book appointments and forget to attend or fail to cancel.
 If you suffer S & D or are running a cold please stay at home.
 To avoid fees please cancel latest 12 midnight of the day before treatment.
 Fees will be collected should cancellation not occur.

-Prior to qualifying as an Osteopath Alex developed his Sport Injuries Therapy clinic in central Derby.
+Prior to qualifying as an Osteopath, Alex developed his Sports Injuries Therapy clinic in central Derby.
 Prior to that Alex worked in business before training as a school teacher in 1998.

 Alex now instructs Hatha yoga 3 times week.
 In addition, Alex loves Alpine skiing and surfs in Cornwall every summer.

 Surfing is his most recent interest inspired by his daughter Izzy.
 Alex played rugby at school, then took up the martial arts.
 Alex’s interest in sports injuries stems from learning how to avoid injuries while instructing Tae Kwon Do class warm-ups.

 A Complementary View of Health

 Health is not an absence of disease.
 Health is achieved when your body’s structure, emotions, and mental states are secure.
 These three states or triad of health, are interdependent upon each other, each state directly impacting on the others.
 Where your constant low back pain begins to make you tired and irritable, we can see that your structure is having an effect on your emotional state.

 We see the physical and emotional sides of people as parts of a whole that ideally should not be viewed in isolation.
 To view the physical body as separate from the emotional or mental side is accepting that reductionism is the principal method of examining and encouraging health.
 A more practical viewpoint is to use reductionism when it is useful, for example using surgery and medication to limit the further progression of the disease, and then use holistic methods to affect the entire person’s health.
 When appropriate, we will discuss adjusting diet, footwear accessories, exercise methods and occupational commitments.